Skip to main content

 Close up of wooden white box with painted glass bottles and rub on transfer design on wood

-Next, take your painted glass bottles, and add them to your box.
-Using your floral snips, begin to cut your greenery.
-Once you have cut your greenery, add your greenery to the top section of your wood box.
+Next, take your painted glass bottles and add them to your box.
+Using your floral snips, begin cutting your greenery.
+Once you have cut your greenery, add it to the top section of your wood box.

 Faux floral and floral cutters on table

-After, take the rest of your floral/greenery, and begin to add them into your glass bottles.
+After that, take the rest of your floral and greenery and begin adding it to your glass bottles.

 Painted light green glass bottles with faux floral and greenery displayed in a white wooden box